PaloAltoNetworks/terraform-aws-vmseries-modules/modules/transit_gateway/README.md

 The transit_gateways variable is a map of maps, where each map represents a transit gateway, the route tables associated to each transit gateway, and other attributes.

-There is brownfield support for existing transit gateways and existin transit gateway route tables.
+There is brownfield support for existing transit gateways and existing transit gateway route tables.

 Each transit_gateways map has the following inputs available (please see examples folder for additional references):